manichevassvetlana/Scaffold/README.md

 -> Select a starting mode for your Cloud Firestore Security Rules - <b>Locked mode</b>.</br>
 -> Click Enable.</br>
 <i>2.
 Set up your development environment</i></br>
 To authenticate from your development environment, set the <code>GOOGLE_APPLICATION_CREDENTIALS</code> environment variable to point to a JSON service account key file.
 You can create a key file on the <a href="https://console.cloud.google.com/apis/credentials/serviceaccountkey">API Console</a> Credentials page after setting up a service account.
+Download the key file to your project and public folders.

 You will also need to add Firebase credentials to your app.</br>
 Add Firebase API key to your .env file:</br>